Gabasync: Popular culture connections

 Despite a ban on marketing of off-label drug use, Hythiam started a national advertising campaign in 2006, utilizing billboards, radio spots, as well as Internet ads and paid search results.
 In one of the billboard ads the image of Chris Farley (who had died of a drug overdose) was used, which caused significant controversy.
-Ads with other dead celebrities were planned (according to Hythiam's CEO, Terren Peizer), but it seems none were actually published.
+Ads with other dead celebrities were planned (according to Hythiam's CEO, Terren Peizer, who has since been indicted for securities fraud relative to another company), but it seems none were actually published.

 Actress Lindsay Lohan was connected to Gabasync as one of her rehab efforts during 2007, when Star Magazine reported that she was being treated by Dr. Matthew Torrington, director of the Gabasync Center in Santa Monica.
 Gabasync was also featured in an episode of the MTV series True Life, in which recovering methamphetamine addict "Dustin" allowed the network to film his treatment with Gabasync, as well as his life before and after he quit using the drug.